Is underfloor heating the right choice for your renovation? We explore the pros, cons and potential costs

 There is some discussion about exactly how efficient aluminium is as a heat diffuser, but the technology has become common and convenient, so for now it’s the best option, especially as it allows the floor finish to be laid directly on top of the original timber floor while applying only a minimal load.

-Tim is an expert in sustainable building methods and energy efficiency in residential homes and writes on the subject for magazines and national newspapers.
+Tim was an expert in sustainable building methods and energy efficiency in residential homes and wrote on the subject for magazines and national newspapers.
 He is the author of The Sustainable Building Bible, Simply Sustainable Homes and Anaerobic Digestion - Making Biogas - Making Energy: The Earthscan Expert Guide.

-Moving in 2002 to a small-holding in South Wales, providing as it did access to a wider range of natural resources, fanned his enthusiasm for sustainability.
+Tim's interest in renewable energy was first inspired by visits to the Royal Festival Hall heat pump and the Edmonton heat-from-waste projects.
+Moving to a small-holding in South Wales fanned his enthusiasm for sustainability.
 He went on to install renewable technology at the property, including biomass boiler and wind turbine.

-He formally ran energy efficiency consultancy WeatherWorks and was a speaker and expert at the Homebuilding & Renovating Shows across the country.
+He formally ran energy-efficiency consultancy WeatherWorks and was a speaker and expert at the Homebuilding & Renovating Shows across the country.